-- (A) The City Manager or designee shall attend the Planning and Zoning Board meetings.
-The City Manager or designee shall provide staff and clerical assistance for the Planning and Zoning Board members as may be required for the reasonable performance of their duties.
-This shall include a recording secretary to keep records of all proceedings. - (B) The City Planning and Zoning Director shall advise and assist the Planning and Zoning Board in all of its presentations, hearings, and deliberations on items which appear before the board for consideration. - (C) The Board may request from the City Manager, the City Attorney or other City consultant(s) additional information for the proper evaluation of items which appear before the Board which will assist in the decision making process. - (D) The City Attorney shall provide legal representation to the Planning and Zoning Board at all meetings of the Board.
+- Section 1: The City Manager or designee shall attend the Planning and Zoning Board and LPA meetings.
+The City Manager or designee shall provide staff and clerical assistance for the Planning and Zoning Board and LPA members as may be required for the reasonable performance of their duties.
+This shall include a recording secretary to keep records of all proceedings. - Section 2: The City Planning and Zoning Director shall advise and assist the Planning and Zoning Board and LPA in all of its presentations, hearings, and deliberations on items which appear before the board for consideration. - Section 3: The Board may request from the City Manager, the City Attorney or other City consultant(s) additional information for the proper evaluation of items which appear before the Board or LPA which will assist in the decision making process. - Section 4: The City Attorney shall provide legal representation to the Planning and Zoning Board and LPA at all meetings of the Board.

-ARTICLE 1.7 PLANNING AND ZONING BOARD.
+ARTICLE 1.8 PLANNING AND ZONING BOARD.